FedericoOffidani/Portfolio/README.md

 This is my web page.<br>
 It is work in progress and it's created using Javascript, Css and Html.

-Here you can find out who I am, what I can do and you can consult my CV and my portfolio
+Here you can find out who I am and what are my skills.
+Here you can also download my CV.